-The upper floors of Speakers House overlook the roof terrace of Barton Arcade.
-The offices would predominately be used during working hours Monday to Friday.
+The upper floors of Speakers House overlook the roof terrace and roofscape of Barton Arcade.
+The proposed offices would predominately be used during working hours Monday to Friday.
 The office building would be fitted with solar blinds to further limit any potential issues associated with privacy.
+The applicant has also agreed to obscurely glaze the 3 floors of windows that would directly face into the lightwell that lies between Barton Arcade the application site boundary.
+This has been conditioned.